 Using game portals is mostly concerned with monetization, but if you're not planning to sell licenses to allow people to purchase your game and are intending to implement adverts or in-app purchases instead, promoting your game across free portals can be effective.

 Those portals that have their own API will allow you to authorize users, save their progress and process in-app purchases.
 You can also sell a full version of the game from inside your browser demo version, which will be a great move considering high competition, some developers even manage to make full browser versions.
+Most portals offer revenue share deals or will buy non exclusive license.

 Free portals offer traffic, but only the best ones are popular enough to generate revenues from advertisements on in-app purchases.
 On the other hand they are a perfect tool to make games visible to a broader audience if you have no budget and limited time.